1963 St. Louis Cardinals season

 The 1963 St. Louis Cardinals season was the team's 82nd season in St. Louis, Missouri and its 72nd season in the National League.
-The Cardinals went 93–69 (.574) during the season, and finished 2nd in the National League, six games behind the eventual World Series champion Los Angeles Dodgers.
+The Cardinals went 93–69 (.574) during the season, and finished second in the National League, six games behind the eventual World Series champion Los Angeles Dodgers.
 The season was Stan Musial's 22nd and final season with the team, and in MLB.
+This is also the first season that the players' last names appeared on the back of the uniforms.